Zehua-Chen/coms4170-ui-project/README.md

 - **Angular development server**: `cd web && ng serve`
 - **Firebase emulator**: `firebase emulators:start`

-## COMS 4170
+## Acknowledgement

 This project was originally developed as the final project of COMS 4170.
 The source and the build can be found at [coms4170-0.1.1](https://github.com/Zehua-Chen/learn-otamatone/releases/tag/coms4170-0.1.1).

-Here are the contributors of the project
+Here are the original contributors of the project

 - Zehua Chen, zc2616@columbia.edu
   - Github: [Zehua-Chen](https://github.com/Zehua-Chen)